Temperature anomalies in Central America

 Motivated by this, I've decided to do a conscious effort to bring science to a wider audience, especially in Spanish.
 Currently, I spend some of my time sharing scientific data visualizations and making presentations.

-Visualizations are extremely important for both scientific and communication purposes.
-Thus, I like to create and share graphs using data related to different topics (however, I've mostly focused on climate change lately).
+Visualizations are extremely important for scientific communication.
+Thus, I like to create and share graphs using data related to different topics (however, I've mostly focused on climate change).
 To be completely transparent, I also maintain a public GitHub repository where I keep all the scripts I’ve used to create the graphs.
 Here are some visualizations I’ve done:

 This image shows the temperature anomalies in Central America during June 2021.
 As we can appreciate, some areas in the region are almost 1°C warmer than compared to the baseline (1951-1980).